aquia-inc/base-docker-images/README.md

 If you are using the nginx image provided in this repository, you should also use the `nginx.conf` file in this repository if you need to make any changes to it.
 In most cases, you should not need to make any changes to the nginx configuration as it is already matching configuration set up in the container.

-#### Running nginx as user `root`
+Starting nginx as user `root`

-The nginx server in the nginx image should be run as user `nginx` for security reasons, but the server can also be started as user `root` in situations where nginx needs to bind to ports < 1025, i.e. `0.0.0.0:80`.
+The nginx server in the nginx image should be run as user `nginx` for security reasons, but the server can also be started as user `root` in situations where nginx needs to bind to ports <= 1024, i.e. `0.0.0.0:80`.
 In those scenarios nginx parent process will be started as `root`, then drop privileges when starting worker processes by switching to user `nginx`.
-This mode of operation reqires that the following stanza at the top of `nginx.conf` is uncommented and looks as follows:
+This mode of operation requires that the following stanza at the top of the [`nginx.conf`](./nginx.conf) config file is uncommented and looks as follows:

 ```shell
     user nginx;